The United States has not developed adequate responses for dealing with hybrid groups like the Houthis.

 These remarks were delivered on March 5, 2018 as part of Ambassador Edward W. Gnehm, Jr.’s 2018 Annual Kuwait Chair Lecture at the George Washington University’s Elliott School of International Affairs.

-Ambassador Edward W. Gnehm, Jr. is a a board member at the Arab Gulf States Institute in Washington.
+is a former member of the board of directors of the Arab Gulf States Institute in Washington.

 Brigadier General Ismail Qaani’s public remarks offer some insights into the fundamental tenets of his thinking and ability to deal with delicate political problems, however they do not reveal Suleimani-style coded messages to the United States and Israel.